 - Lift the appliance up and rethread the screws to secure the top of the microwave cover to the cabinet.

 - Replace the turntable support and align the glass tray on the motor coupler.

 - Plug the power cord back in and your microwave oven should be ready for use.

-Whether you need to replace an internal microwave component like the magnetron, capacitor, or transformer, or a part that is more easily accessible, such as a glass tray, turntable drive coupling, or wave guide cover, you’ll want to make sure you’re purchasing the specific part that works with your appliance.
+Whether you need to replace an internal microwave component like the magnetron, capacitor, or transformer parts, or a part that is more easily accessible, such as a glass tray, turntable drive coupling, or wave guide cover, you’ll want to make sure you’re purchasing the specific part that works with your appliance before taking apart a microwave.
 This is where Repair Clinic can be a big help.
 All you need to do is enter the full model number of your microwave in the Repair Clinic website search bar to find a complete list of compatible parts.
 You can then use the “Part Category” filter (“Blower Wheel & Fan Blade”, “Glass Tray, Coupler & Support Roller”) as well as the “Part Title” filter (“Blower Housing”, “Glass Tray Drive Coupling”, “Diode”) to identify the exact part you need.
 Repair Clinic carries original manufacturer parts that match the most popular microwave models including those built by GE, Samsung, Whirlpool, LG, Kenmore, Frigidaire, and Panasonic, but you’ll want to make sure you order the right part for your repair to be successful.